Jasaka/Cacao-DAO/README.md

     ├── next                    # Front- and Backend for the plattform ├── marketing               # Static Marketing Page
-    ├── resources               # Resources for Wiki and Readme ├── seeds                   # Basic Seed Data for the Database ├── docker-compose.yml      # Docker-Compose for local development ├── README.md               # This file
+    ├── resources               # Resources for Wiki and Readme ├── docker-compose.yml      # Docker-Compose for local development
+    ├── README.md               # This file
     ├── LICENSE                 # MIT License